-(This story was first published on 28 August 2016 and has been reposted from The Quint’s archives on the birth anniversary of Firaq Gorakhpuri.)
+(This story was first published on 28 August 2016 and has been reposted from The Quint’s archives on the death anniversary of Firaq Gorakhpuri.)

 A celebrated Urdu poet and critic, Firaq Gorakhpuri was the foremost advocate of Gorakhpur.
 He was selected for the Provincial Civil Service and the Indian Civil Service, but he resigned to follow Mahatma Gandhi’s non-cooperation movement.
 Later, he joined Allahabad University as a lecturer in English literature.
 Here are a few lines from his work.